godotengine/godot-docs/tutorials/3d/fps_tutorial/part_five.rst

 ______

 The last thing we need to do is add a way for the player to be hurt.
-Since all of our bullets use the ``bullet_hit`` function, we just need to add that to our player.
+Since all of our bullets use the ``bullet_hit`` function, we need to add that to our player.

 Open ``Player.gd`` and add the following: